This document defines the roles associated with contributing to the Fuchsia project.

 - To self-nominate, submit a Gerrit change that adds yourself to the

-A Global Approver is an Owner in the root
+A Global Approver is a member of the firstname.lastname@example.org

-While Global Approvers are empowered to provide a Code-Review +2 to large-scale changes, Global Approvers are not expected to have comprehensive knowledge of the entire Fuchsia codebase.
+While Global Approvers are empowered to provide an Owners-override +1 to large-scale changes, Global Approvers are not expected to have comprehensive knowledge of the entire Fuchsia codebase.
+It is expected that global approval will be used primarily in cases where the changes systematic, largely mechanical, and impacts a large fraction of the codebase.

 In addition to the responsibilities of a Member, Committer, and Owner, Global Approvers are responsible for the following:

-- Approving large scale changes within the Fuchsia codebase with a +2 in Gerrit.
+- Approving large scale changes within the Fuchsia codebase with an Owners-override +1 in Gerrit.

 - Providing timely reviews for large scale changes.